greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 autovacuum_vacuum_cost_delay, toast.autovacuum_vacuum_cost_delay (floating point)
 :   Per-table value for the `autovacuum_vacuum_cost_delay` server configuration parameter.
+:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.

 autovacuum_vacuum_cost_limit, toast.autovacuum_vacuum_cost_limit (integer)
 :   Per-table value for the `autovacuum_vacuum_cost_limit` server configuration parameter.
+:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.

 autovacuum_freeze_min_age, toast.autovacuum_freeze_min_age (integer)
 :   Per-table value for the [vacuum_freeze_min_age](../config_params/guc-list.html#vacuum_freeze_min_age) parameter.
 Note that autovacuum will ignore per-table `autovacuum_freeze_min_age` parameters that are larger than half of the system-wide `autovacuum_freeze_max_age` setting.
+:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.

 autovacuum_freeze_max_age, toast.autovacuum_freeze_max_age (integer)
 :   Per-table value for the [autovacuum_freeze_max_age](../config_params/guc-list.html#autovacuum_freeze_max_age) server configuration parameter.
 Note that autovacuum will ignore per-table `autovacuum_freeze_max_age` parameters that are larger than the system-wide setting (it can only be set smaller).
+:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.

 autovacuum_freeze_table_age, toast.autovacuum_freeze_table_age (integer)
 :   Per-table value for the `vacuum_freeze_table_age` server configuration parameter.
+:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.

 autovacuum_multixact_freeze_min_age, toast.autovacuum_multixact_freeze_min_age (integer)
 :   Per-table value for the `vacuum_multixact_freeze_min_age` server configuration parameter.
 Note that autovacuum will ignore per-table `autovacuum_multixact_freeze_min_age` parameters that are larger than half of the system-wide `autovacuum_multixact_freeze_max_age` setting.
+:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.

 autovacuum_multixact_freeze_max_age, toast.autovacuum_multixact_freeze_max_age (integer)
 :   Per-table value for the `autovacuum_multixact_freeze_max_age` server configuration parameter.
 Note that autovacuum will ignore per-table `autovacuum_multixact_freeze_max_age` parameters that are larger than the system-wide setting (it can only be set smaller).
+:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.

 autovacuum_multixact_freeze_table_age, toast.autovacuum_multixact_freeze_table_age (integer)
 :   Per-table value for the `vacuum_multixact_freeze_table_age` server configuration parameter.
+:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.

 log_autovacuum_min_duration, toast.log_autovacuum_min_duration (integer)
 :   Per-table value for the `log_autovacuum_min_duration` server configuration parameter.
+:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.

 ## <a id="section5"></a>Notes